| About the

 coming back to their homeland after being mysteriously

 whisked away and ship wrecked by an evil wizard.
+They

 are almost home and getting very close to the dead line